OfficerChul/webDev101/Week_9/Week_9.md

 2. You can write the same code (but not exactly the same) from html file to this react file.
 </br>
-Some different elements due to JSX react extension.
+But, there are some different elements due to JSX react extension.

-  1. When you give a class name to a certain tag </br>
+ - When you give a class name to a certain tag </br>

 `html`